Learning Invariant Rules from Data for Interpretable Anomaly Detection: Anomaly Detection and Interpretation

-Importantly, we also introduce how to interpret the detection results by invariant rules.
-Specifically, when a data point is detected as an anomaly, we only report all the violated rule(s) to the user regardless of how many other rules are available.
-Since our mined invariant rules are self-explainable, they can provide extremely useful information for subsequent decision making regarding the anomaly.
-Concretely, assume the following rule $\{ 5\leq X_1 <10, X_2>20.4 \} \Rightarrow \{ X_3<7.1 \}$ is violated by the reported anomaly, we summarize following three critical questions that can be answered by the violated rule regarding to this reported anomaly: \begin{itemize} \item Q1: What specific feature(s) is abnormal: \item A1: It is $X_3$ according to the violated rule. \item Q2: What normal value should be for the abnormal feature? \item A2: $X_3$ should be less than $7.1$ according to violated rule. \item Q3: Why the algorithm thinks $X_3$ should be less than $7.1$? \item A3: Because we find in the training data $\mathcal{D}$, $5\leq X_1 <10$ and $X_2>20.4$ are simultaneously satisfied many times (larger than the minimum support threshold).
-Moreover, when $5\leq X_1 <10$ and $X_2>20.4$ occur, then $X_3<7.1$ must co-occur. \end{itemize}To our knowledge, there is no such data-driven anomaly detection method that can answer the above three critical questions in such an interpretable way as ours.
-Furthermore, we can decide what next steps to do based on straightforward clues provided by the violated rule(s).
-For example, we can simply deactivate the rule(s) if it generates a false alarm.
-We can also conduct root cause analysis and troubleshooting if a true anomaly is detected.
+Importantly, as can be seen from Algorithm~\ref{alg:algorithm_score}, apart from the anomaly score for the data point, our algorithm also reports the violated invariant rules of the data point.
+This gives the chance of further anomaly interpretation.
+Specifically, as the invariant rules are self-explainable, they can provide extremely useful information regarding the reported anomaly.
+For example, assume the invariant rule $l: 5\leq X_1 <10, X_2>20.4 \Rightarrow X_3<7.1 $ is violated by the reported anomaly, the following three critical questions can be answered to interpret the reported anomaly: \begin{itemize} \item Q1: What specific feature(s) is abnormal: \item A1: It is mostly likely to be $X_3$ according to $l$. \item Q2: What normal value should be for the abnormal feature? \item A2: $X_3$ should be less than $7.1$ according to $l$. \item Q3: Why the algorithm thinks $X_3$ should be less than $7.1$? \item A3: Because we find in the training data $\mathcal{D}$, $5\leq X_1 <10$, $X_2>20.4$ and $X_3<7.1$ are simultaneously satisfied many times (larger than the minimum support threshold).
+Moreover, when $5\leq X_1 <10$ and $X_2>20.4$ occur, then $X_3<7.1$ must co-occur (according to the $100\%$ confidence condition). \end{itemize}To our knowledge, there is no such data-driven anomaly detection method that can answer the above three critical questions in such an interpretable way as ours.
+In practice, the straightforward clues provided by the violated invariant rule(s) can be very useful for conducting root cause analysis for the reported anomaly.